cedricbonhomme/newspipe/docs/index.rst

 ```````````````

 These modules are not required but enables more features:

 * lxml and Genshi;
 * Python Imaging Library for the generation of QR codes.

 Not yet tested with Python 3.2.
-If you want to install these modules:
+Anyway, if you want to install these modules:

 .. code-block:: bash